 In November 2023, the expert jury selected the participants for the second and final stage of the 'Long-Duration Energy Storage' challenge.
 Four teams will each receive up to 3 million euros over the next 18 months for the further development of their long-term energy storage technology.

-Science Youtuber Jacob Beautemps introduces the Challenge teams at Breaking Lab
+Science Youtuber Jacob Beautemps was on site at the Challenge Team Unbound Potential at Breaking Lab.

 Gitanjali DasGupta